Small Contractor Participation Assistance Program

 PURPOSE

 The purpose of the Small Contractor Participation Assistance Program is to ensure full opportunity for participation by small contractors in certain public works projects involving a contract or aggregated multiple contracts with an estimated cost of more than $1 million.
 Designated staff members of the Texas Facilities Commission (TFC) are available to provide general information about the program as well as technical assistance for building construction projects managed by TFC.
-Efforts are currently underway to determine the additional measures needed for development and implementation of other program requirements such as:

 PROCESS